ritwikc35/Ritwik_BlueStamp_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TdamHaCC3TY?si=wYPMolTd6gKOe3nP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 - Milestone 2 was a big step - all the electronic components are now on the knee sleeve using tape
-- In the future, these components will al be sewn down in a much more aesthetically pleasing fashion
+- In the future, these components will all be sewn down in a much more aesthetically pleasing fashion
 - This milestone featured a lot of coding challenges, especially in programming the Adafruit sensors (accelerometer, gyroscope) in order to determine whether the user's knee was caving in during a squat with bad form
 - The flex sensor being mounted to the back of the knee was a design choice that I made after trying it on various different locations - on the back allowed for the most precision and accuracy when determening knee bend
 - It took lots of trial and error determening different axis values, and even the correct point on the knee sleeve to mount the sensors